seriema/jquery.combine/README.md

 ```

 ### Symmetric difference
-Similar to `difference` but it doesn't treat any parameter different, instead it makes a `union` between the `difference` of all parameters.
-Supports more than two parameters.
+Similar to `difference` but it doesn't treat any arguments different, instead it makes a `union` between the `difference` of all arguments.
+Supports more than two arguments.
 ```javascript
 var a = { one: 1, two: 2 };
 var b = { one: 1, three: 3 };